 You might wonder what measures Airbnb takes if hosts don’t respond to requests within 24 hours.
 Somebody needs to ping them, right?
 Airbnb’s experience suggests two ways to handle this situation: call the host manually or have technology do it for you.

-Airbnb sends push notifications to hosts who haven’t responded to a request, and, in case those notifications don’t work, sends automatic SMS messages using a communication API by Twilio (definitely a great tool for those who want to develop an app like Airbnb).
-The message to the host contains information about the potential guest, booking dates, and the price for the stay.
+Airbnb sends push notifications to hosts who haven’t responded to requests and, in case those notifications don’t work, automatically sends SMS messages using a communication API by Twilio (definitely a great tool for those who want to develop an app like Airbnb).
+A message to a host contains information about the potential guest, booking dates, and the price for the stay.

-To help users and hosts communicate with each other, Airbnb provides real-time chat.
-It’s a truly comfortable tool that lets users instantly ask a question or request additional services from their hosts even after they’ve checked in.
+To help users and hosts communicate with each other, Airbnb provides a real-time chat.
+It’s a comfortable tool that lets users instantly ask questions or request additional services from their hosts even after they’ve checked in.
 It’s also great for hosts, as providing extra services may persuade travelers to stay longer or come back again, meaning more money.

-Users can text multiple hosts at once and create chats with other users while planning a trip together.
-Hosts can not only start threads and send real-time messages but also save common responses to their current and potential clients.
+Users can text multiple hosts at once and create chats with other users while planning a trip.
+Hosts can not only start threads and send real-time messages but can save common responses to their current and potential clients.
 And both users and hosts can easily navigate these chats, which are presented as a feed with a search bar.
 This feed is actually more of a message center, as it’s where users and hosts see all types of messages.

-As Airbnb operates in 191 countries, you can only imagine how many e-commerce transactions they must process every day.
-Airbnb is licensed as a money transmitter, but it doesn’t handle payments by itself.
+As Airbnb operates in 220 countries, you can only imagine how many transactions they process every day.
+Airbnb is licensed as a money transmitter, but it doesn’t handle payments itself.
 To facilitate the massive number of transactions that move through the app, they integrate with dozens of local payment providers and maintain bank accounts in several currencies.

-And to make things even better, Airbnb (like Uber) has integrated with Apple Pay in their iOS app and Google Pay in their Android app.
-Not only are these payment options easy to use, they’re also secured by Apple and Google.
+And to make things even better, Airbnb has integrated with Apple Pay in their iOS app and Google Pay in their Android app.
+These payment options are not only easy to use but are secured by Apple and Google, respectively.